INIT-REF/ASM_Euler/README.md

 ### 017
 I left that one more or less uncommented.
 It's just what can be done with pen and paper or a calculator and builds the sum in loops according to how many times a number is used below 1000.

+### 020
+Pretty much the same solution as 016, just with an increasing multiplier instead of the constant factor.